MicrosoftDocs/powerbi-docs/articles/powerbi-refresh-excel-file-onedrive.md

 <!-- Refresh Data sources-->
 [AZURE.INCLUDE [refresh-datasources](../includes/refresh-datasources.md)]

-> **Note:** A gateway must be installed and running in order for Power BI to connect to on-premises data sources and refresh the dataset.
+> [AZURE.NOTE] A gateway must be installed and running in order for Power BI to connect to on-premises data sources and refresh the dataset.

 ## OneDrive or OneDrive for Business.
 What’s the difference?
 If you have both a personal OneDrive and OneDrive for Business, it’s recommended you keep any files you want to import into Power BI in OneDrive for Business.
 Here’s why: You likely use two different accounts to sign into them.